renggli/dart-more/README.md

 - `collection.dart` is a collection of collection types: bi-map, bit-list, multi-set, set and list multi-map, range, and string.
 - `feature.dart` provides information about the runtime environment.
 - `functional.dart` provides a collection of functional programming structures.
+- `interval.dart` provides a continuous interval over a [Comparable].
 - `iterable.dart` is a collection of iterables and iterators.
 - `math.dart` is a collection of common mathematical functions.
 - `number.dart` provides fractional, complex and quaternion arithmetic.
 - `ordering.dart` a fluent interface for building comparator functions.
 - `printer.dart` a fluent interface for configuring sophisticated formatter.
+- `temporal.dart` provides extensions to the built-in date, time and duration objects.
 - `tuple.dart` a generic sequence of typed values.

 And there are more to come ...